xHarshit/Chess-with-AI/README.md

 # MiniProjectSEM4
 Chess with Artificial Intelligence.
-(Without use of python chess library)
+(Without the use of python chess library)